-The popularity of cosmetic surgery is soaring.
+The popularity of cosmetic surgery is soaring with people going to companies like The Dermatology and Laser Group to help them feel better about their appearance.
 According to the American Society of Plastic Surgeons (ASPS), U.S. men and women underwent nearly 250,000 more cosmetic procedures in 2018 than the year before.

 What explains this uptick in cosmetic procedure trends?
 Quite a few things might be at play.
 Here are just a few: